What Is an Endodontist vs Oral Surgeon?

 • Tooth Abscess

 Pocket of pus in the tissue surrounding your teeth, if the infection gets worse, it will form a pocket of pus.
-When it does not drain, it forms into an abscess which can become painful, often causing red, swollen and throbbing pain which endodontics can help to treat
+When it does not drain, it forms an abscess which can become painful, often causing red, swollen, and throbbing pain which endodontics can help treat

-Endodontists are a specialized dentist that focus on treating diseases of the dental pulp.
+Endodontists are specialized dentists who focus on treating diseases of the dental pulp.
 They specialize in restoring infected or injured natural teeth back to healthy teeth.
 The procedures endodontists perform for patients make them quite knowledgeable about reducing and eliminating dental pain.

 A few of the main reasons a dentist may refer you to an endodontist can be:

-1. Your dentists notices you will need a root canal.
+1. Your dentist notices you will need a root canal.
 These symptoms may include an infected tooth pulp.

 3. You may have a cracked tooth, which can lead to a bacterial infection.